trobicho/Phosphene_ashes/README.md

 Ah better than the other Vulkan repo.

-This one is being rebuild on a currently private repo.

-Changing the architecture this one was suppose to be redone anyway.
+This one is being rebuild on a currently private repo, changing the architecture this one was suppose to be redone anyway.

 that was the sketch for the project and learning RTX pipelines.